 Your dog is a smart, well-trained animal, but can still be a bad boy sometimes.
 He’s not going to stop his poop-eating habits unless he grows out of them over time.
 However, you, as his owner, can make changes to his lifestyle and diet so that he no longer feels the need to consume any poop.

 - Take your dog out for exercise as much as you can, until you know that he’s gotten his required dosage of exercise per day.
 When your dog is tired out and happy with the attention he gets, he’s less likely to go out of his way for your attention.
 He’ll also have a better outlet for all the pent-up energy.

 - Teach him new tricks that he can practice out in the yard. play games with him and keep him occupied.
 The more new tricks and games he has on his mind, the less likely he is to engage in other behavior to pass his time, like snacking on his yard droppings.

-- Get your dog some high end, supplement-enriched dog food that covers up for all the deficiency in nutrients that he might have.
+- Get your dog some high-end, supplement-enriched dog food that covers up for all the deficiencies in nutrients that he might have.
 If your dog needs more enzymes, calories or vitamins, get him food that comes equipped with all the extra energy your dog is trying to find from other sources.

 - Most importantly, if you feel like your dog is experiencing deterioration in his health because of coprophagia, take him to a vet who might take blood tests or check your dog up for any underlying conditions that could be causing the problem.